Smart Health Web

 • The best warm-up for the competition

-A warm-up is about 10 to 25 minutes of dynamic activity that prepares you for your actual workout.
+A warm-up is about 10 to 25 minutes of dynamic activity, preparing you for your workout.
 You should start light and gradually increase to reflect the actual intensity of your exercise.

 The warm-up for all types of training should begin with light cardio exercises, such as walking, jogging, or bicycling.
 The accumulated body heat increases blood circulation and core temperature.
 Foam rolling, stretching.
 And also, dynamic movement should remain included here if you think those modalities help you perform better.